bingb0t5/im-in/SCHEMA_ALIGNMENT.md

 ### 3) `full_name` staleness risk

 Live `attendee_profiles.full_name` is defined as a default expression, not a generated column.
 If first/last names are updated later, `full_name` can become stale unless application logic updates it.

+### 4) Newer frontend features depend on newer tables

+The current app also relies on:

+- `event_hosts`
+- `event_interests`
+- `event_access_requests`

+If a database environment is aligned only to older event/attendee tables, current host, interest, and semi-public flows will not behave correctly.

 ## Decision